CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 ## Usage

-Here are some basic examples of how to use CsabaDu.DynamicTestData in your project.
+Here are some basic examples of how to use `CsabaDu.DynamicTestData.NUnit` in your project.

 ### **Sample `DemoClass`**

 The following `bool IsOlder(DateTime thisDate, DateTime otherDate)` method of the `DemoClass` is going to be the subject of the below sample dynamic data source and test method codes.

 The method compares two `DateTime` type arguments and returns `true` if the first is greater than the second one, otherwise `false`.
 The method throws an `ArgumentOutOfRangeException` if either argument is greater than the current date.

+This demo class is the same as used in the [Sample DemoClass](https://github.com/CsabaDu/CsabaDu.DynamicTestData/tree/master#sample-democlass) `CsabaDu.DynamicTestData` sample codes, to help you compare the implementations of the dynamic data sources and test classes of the different `CsabaDu.DynamicTestData` frameworks with each other

 ```csharp
 namespace CsabaDu.DynamicTestData.SampleCodes;